 You can’t play a JVC HDV tape or transfer through FIrewire on a Sony HDV deck or video camera.
 Similarly, JVC HDV will not support a Sony HDV tape.

-Canon, won’t play JVC and Sony HDV tapes.
+Canon, for example, won’t play JVC and Sony HDV tapes.

 Video Editing